Life as a Student

 In addition, here are some apartments that students have chosen to live in the past: (Note that ESTEEM does not specifically endorse or support any of these properties in particular).

 There are many different ways to get to and around South Bend.
 Transpo is the local bus system that provides service throughout the South Bend area and is free for students with a valid ID card.
-Coach USA and Greyhound provide inter-city bus service as well as transportation directly from campus to both Midway and O’Hare airports.
 The South Shore Line Train connects the South Bend airport with cities throughout Northwestern Indiana, with a final destination of Millennium Station in downtown Chicago.

 For international students, information about driving in the US and buying a car can be found here.